 4. Improve manufacturing processes: By enhancing precision and control, businesses can optimize their manufacturing processes, significantly improving the quality of final products and the strain put on equipment.
 Additionally, quality control measures throughout the manufacturing process help identify defects and inefficiencies that could potentially jam systems and lead to increased wear and tear and equipment failures.

-5. Use data and analytics: Modern businesses have access to sophisticated data analytics tools that can provide detailed, real-time insights into equipment performance and failure trends.
-Many business solutions, including ERP systems, leverage historical data and predictive analytics to predict when a failure is most likely to occur and make actionable suggestions to address issues before they happen.
+5. Use data and analytics: Businesses have access to sophisticated data analytics tools that can provide detailed, real-time insights into equipment performance and failure trends.
+Many business solutions, including ERP systems, leverage historical data and predictive analytics to foretell when a failure is most likely to occur and make actionable suggestions to address issues before they happen.

 Minimize Mean Time Between Failures With NetSuite

-Businesses can’t effectively predict when their equipment might fail without understanding the ins and outs of each machine.
-But gaining that transparency typically requires more data than businesses can manually collect and act on in a timely manner.
-With NetSuite Field Service Management, businesses can leverage real-time tracking, advanced scheduling and predictive maintenance capabilities to proactively manage their assets.
+With NetSuite Field Service Management, businesses can leverage real-time tracking, advanced scheduling, and predictive maintenance capabilities to proactively manage their assets.
+NetSuite can unify and process large volumes of data to identify when equipment might fail and drive data-driven decisions to act in a timely manner.
 Managers can use NetSuite’s drag-and-drop scheduling and dispatch features to allocate their maintenance teams more effectively, delivering better results and communication without taking on new hires.

 NetSuite Field Service Management